 A user can’t get a personalized list of things to do.
 Without that focus, users may get distracted and work will slow.

 A tool only gives you one way to work.
 Without the flexibility of different ways to work, users will get frustrated.
 Workzone uses an all projects dashboard, Gantt Charts, and a calendar to manage projects.

 When all users are treated the same.
 Roles need to be defined from Admins down to Reviewers only.

 - Is there a limit to how many projects or tasks we can have?

 - What if my team grows exponentially over a year or two?
 What changes would we have to make or expect to make?

 Project management tools are usually priced per user.
 Pricing should scale down as you add users.
 Here’s a comprehensive post on how project management tools are priced.

 Where does Workzone fit in all of this?

-Workzone is dedicated to help teams get more done.
-That’s why Workzone offers unlimited support and training to all customers with a rigorous and interactive on-boarding and training experience.
+Workzone is dedicated to helping teams get more done.
+That’s why Workzone offers unlimited support and training to all customers with a rigorous and interactive onboarding and training experience.